|

 Summit Interview with Tom Colella

-1. How did you get into recruiting?
-After a few years of working in HR, I decided that I liked recruiting and joined Korn/Ferry in Atlanta.
+working in HR, I decided that I liked recruiting and joined Korn/Ferry in

-3. What is one thing people would be surprised to know about you?
+many years have you been in recruiting?
+25 years.3.
+What is one thing people would be surprised to know about you?
 I served in the US Marines for 30 years.

 4. What are your top 3 goals you hope you and your team accomplish in the next year?
 Identify and recruit world class talent, standardize relevant processes, create a pipeline of diverse talent for the international markets.